 - 3:30-3:55: Faculty just-in-time

-- 4:00-5:30: Live instruction delivery to students, typically in the McGlothlin Medical Education Center Learning Studios (5-8)
+- 4:00-5:30: Live classroom instruction typically in assigned locations in the McGlothlin Medical Education Center Learning Studios (5-8)

-- September 1 - Students with last name starting with:
+- August 24 - Student orientation.
+Students with last name starting with:

 - A-I will meet in the Egyptian Building Baruch Auditorium at 1223 E. Marshall St.

 - J-Z will meet in the Kontos Medical Sciences Building (KMSB) Auditorium at 1217 E. Marshall St.